colin-jack/rules/README.md

 validatron
 ==========
-Small validation framework that allows declarative validation.
+Small declarative validation framework.

 ### Samples
-The idea is you declare what a valid instance of your object would look like, a schema if you will:
+You declare what a valid instance of your object would look like in terms of invariants, a schema if you will:

 #####JavaScript
 ```js